New Technologies Connect People Across Locations to Support New Remote and Real-time Realities.

 Scalability and Agility in the Cloud

 Sony’s Ci Media Cloud continues to add features to further enable secure remote collaboration in the cloud.
 Several new features, including Multi-Factor Authentication (MFA) and advanced administrative controls, have been added to enable content owners to further protect their most valuable content.
-Ci’s newly added quality control (QC) features such as Source Quality Frame Preview and Frame-accurate Audio Meters enable remote teams to perform quality and compliance checks entirely in the cloud with a simple web browser – eliminating additional file transfers and allowing the content to be safely secured in a single location.
+Ci’s newly added quality control (QC) features such as Source Quality Frame Preview and Frame-accurate Audio Meters enable remote teams to perform quality and compliance checks entirely in the cloud with a simple web browser – eliminating additional file transfers and content is safely secured in a single location.

-Harnessing the power of high quality content and powerful workflows
+Harnessing the power of high-quality content and powerful workflows

 Sony is also announcing a range of upgrades and new products that will provide high quality content from capture to monitoring and create freedom of use through workflow efficiency.

-Also, on the camera front, Sony’s range of XDCAM camcorders will have several successive powerful upgrades.
+On the camera front, Sony’s range of XDCAM camcorders will have several successive powerful upgrades.
 For instance, the 4K shoulder camcorder PXW-Z750 will have a longer cache recording duration through the version 3.0 firmware update planned for May 2021, adding more flexibility for use in news, documentary and natural history recordings to help capture critical moments.